ziggi/uInfo/README.md

 uInfo
 =====

-This class getting information about your IP, browser and OS.
+Showing information about your IP, browser and OS.